One of the questions I get asked most often as a running coach is, “How can I run farther?”

 What runner doesn’t love a new pair of running shoes?

-Although it’s always important to run in shoes that are not worn out so that they provide plenty of support, if you are increasing your mileage, it’s particularly important to make sure your running shoes are in good shape.
+Although it’s always important to run in shoes that are not worn out to provide plenty of support, it’s particularly important to make sure your running shoes are in good shape if you are increasing your mileage.

 When your running shoes are too worn out, the materials that provide the support and cushioning your foot needs are no longer up to snuff.

-This can increase the risk of injury and can make your legs feel heavy and tired because more of the vibrations or oscillations from running, as well as the impact shock, are transferred to your feet and legs.
+This can increase the risk of injury and make your legs feel heavy and tired because more of the vibrations and oscillations from running and impact are transferred to your feet and legs.

 #9: Rotate Your Running Shoes

-In addition to replacing your running shoes before they are too worn out, another good tip for how to safely increase your running distance is to rotate your running shoes.
+In addition to replacing your running shoes before they are too worn out, another good tip for safely increasing your running distance is to rotate your shoes.

-Rotating your running shoes involves having multiple pairs of running shoes to choose from when you go running.
+Rotating your running shoes means having multiple pairs to choose from when you go running.

-For example, you might wear a cushioned neutral training shoe like the Hoka Clifton for your recovery run on Monday, a lightweight shoe like the Saucony Fastwitch for your speed workout on Tuesday, and then go back to your Hokas for your distance run on Wednesday.
+For example, you might wear a cushioned neutral training shoe like the Hoka Clifton for your recovery run on Monday, a lightweight shoe like the Asics Novablast for your speed workout on Tuesday, and then go back to your Hokas for your distance run on Wednesday.

-Studies have found that rotating your running shoes can reduce the risk of running injuries by up to 39% because rotating running shoes ensures the shoes provide the cushioning and stability they should.
+Studies have found2Malisoux, L., Ramesh, J., Mann, R., Seil, R., Urhausen, A., & Theisen, D. (2013).
+Can parallel use of different running shoes decrease running-related injury risk?
+Scandinavian Journal of Medicine & Science in Sports, 25(1), 110–115. https://doi.org/10.1111/sms.12154 that rotating your running shoes can reduce the risk of running injuries by up to 39% because rotating them ensures they provide the cushioning and stability they should.

-If your running shoe rotation includes different types of shoes, the injury risk may be even less because your feet and legs are facing a different set of stresses throughout the week, which minimizes the repetitive nature that leads to overuse injuries.
+If your running shoe rotation includes different types of shoes, the injury risk may be even lower because your feet and legs are exposed to a different set of stresses throughout the week, which minimizes the repetitive nature that leads to overuse injuries.